Tropical Weather

 A Tropical Storm Warning is in effect for...

-* Cape Fear North Carolina to Fenwick Island Delaware
+* Duck, North Carolina to Chincoteague, Virginia

 A Storm Surge Warning means there is a danger of life-threatening

-inundation, from rising water moving inland from the coastline,
+inundation, from rising water moving inland from the coastline, in

-during the next 36 hours in the indicated locations.
-For a depiction
+the indicated locations.
+For a depiction of areas at risk, please

-of areas at risk, please see the National Weather Service Storm
+see the National Weather Service Storm Surge Watch/Warning Graphic,

-life-threatening situation.
-Persons located within these areas
+Persons located within these areas should take all necessary actions

-rising water and the potential for other dangerous conditions.
+to protect life and property from rising water and the potential for

-Promptly follow evacuation and other instructions from local
+other dangerous conditions.
+Promptly follow evacuation and other

-For storm information specific to your area, including possible
+For storm information specific to your area in the United

-inland watches and warnings, please monitor products issued by your
+States, including possible inland watches and warnings, please

-local National Weather Service forecast office.
+monitor products issued by your local National Weather Service

 DISCUSSION AND OUTLOOK